High Allegiant Amon Ad-Raza

 All warjacks become excellent with numerous buffs he provides to his battlegroup, but there are some that deserve special mention.

-- Dervish - a warjack often associated with Amon.
+- Dervish - A warjack often associated with Amon.
 Despite being very cheap it has incredible damage potential: with full Synergy bonus, Choir of Menoth Hymn of Battle and Combo Strike his P+S is considerably higher than ARM of a Khador heavy!

-- Vigilant - staying alive is much easier for Amon if he can hide behind this little jack, as the cover bonus it provides is enough to put Amon's DEF in the "absurd" category.
+- Vigilant - Staying alive is much easier for Amon if he can hide behind this little jack, as the cover bonus it provides is enough to put Amon's DEF in the "absurd" category.

-In general a good mix of light and heavy warjacks is the way to go, ones with SPD5 or movement tricks (Side Step and Beat Back) being especially interesting as they are able to out-threat many enemy heavies instead of just breaking even their threat ranges.
+In general a good mix of light and heavy warjacks is the way to go, ones with SPD5 or movement tricks (Side Step and Beat Back) being especially interesting as they are able to out-threat many enemy heavies instead of just breaking even against their threat ranges.

 - Released in Warmachine: Apotheosis (2005)